 The Cal 1 Card is your official campus photo ID, providing access to various campus services, facilities, and events.
 It also acts as a debit card to pay for goods and services at multiple campus dining facilities and local merchant locations.

 - Students in programs with pre-approved remote distribution will receive their cards from their program coordinator and will be notified in advance

-- All other students should pick up their card from 180 Cesar Chavez in Lower Sproul Plaza.
-The office is open Monday throuh Friday from 9 am to 4:30 pm
+- All other students should pick up their card from 212 Sproul Hall.
+The office is open Monday through Friday from 9 am to 4:30 pm

 - ALL students must show a valid government-issued photo ID when picking up their Cal 1 Card!